 Whether a recipient is entitled to receive $5,000 per month or less depends on certain factors.
 For instance, how long a couple was married has a major bearing on the amount that is ultimately awarded by the judge.
 The longer a couple was married, the more the recipient can expect to receive.

 Another factor that can influence how much is paid is whether the obligor is also responsible for paying child support.
 The judge will consider if the spousal maintenance payment will have an impact on whether the obligor can afford to make their child support payments.
 If it does, the judge could choose to reduce the alimony payments to avoid interference with the obligor’s other financial obligation.

 Whether paying alimony has an impact on the obligor’s ability to take care of their own needs is important, too.
 If the obligor can prove that they cannot afford a higher amount of spousal maintenance, a judge could agree to lower the amount requested by the recipient.
 In this instance, only basic needs, such as utilities and mortgage, are considered.

 Negotiating spousal maintenance is complicated and it takes an extensive knowledge of Texas family law to successfully manage it.
 Working with an experienced attorney like Robert Allen Thornton can help an alimony recipient or obligor get through the process.

-For more information on our Addison Spousal Maintenance Attorney please visit our site.
+For more information on our Dallas Spousal Maintenance Attorney please visit our site.